-(a) a National Board registers a person in the health profession for which the Board is established; and
+(a) a National Board registers a person in a health profession for which the Board is established; and

 (b) the person has not previously been registered by that Board or any other National Board.

 (2) The National Board must, at the time of registering the person, give the person an identifying number or code (a unique identifier) that is unique to the person.